Victor-Okpukpan/Victor-Okpukpan/README.md

 Here are some facts about me:

 - 🔭 I’m currently working on making an online jewelry store
-- 🌱 I’m currently learning and trying to master JavaScript and React
+- 🌱 I’m currently learning and trying to master JavaScript, React, and Firebase
 - 👯 I’m looking to collaborate on any Front-End projects
 - 🤔 I’m looking for help with ReactJs
 - 💬 Ask me about anything